How to Choose Networking Foods in 2022

-Can You Tie In to the Theme?
+Can You Tie Your Networking Foods to the Theme?

 My Top 5 Networking Foods Choices

-- Bruschetta – topped with salmon and cream cheese, tomatoes, olives, or anything else you can dream of, these delicious little toasts are easy to handle, filling, and double bite sized.
+- Bruschetta – topped with salmon and cream cheese, tomatoes, olives, or anything else you can dream of.
+These delicious little toasts are easy to handle, filling, and double bite sized.

 - Cocktail Meatballs – these bite-sized hors d’ouerves are both filling and easy to handle, especially when served on a toothpick!